basiliscos/dot-files/articles/rotor-v0.09.md

 Here the root supervisor `sup` was created.
 On it 3 actors were instantiated: the user defined `db_actor_t` and `acceptor_actor_t` and implicitly created registry actor.
 As usual in actor system all actors are decoupled each from other, they share only message types (skipped here).

+All actors are simply created here and supervisor knows not the relations between them, because actors are loosely coupled and became more automonous since `v0.09`.

 The runtime configuration can be completely different: actors can be created on different threads, different supervisors, and even using different event loops, but the actors implementation remains